vanessasickles/2025-portfolio-11ty/src/projects/portfolio-site.md

 [Rough Notation](https://github.com/rough-stuff/rough-notation) was a real treat to work with.
 I'm usually picky on styling for these kinds of effects, but it just looked good right out of the box, and I had very few issues.
 I actually had to be careful to not over-use the effects because they are simply just that fun.

 The JavaScript for the tech highlighting feature was simple but fun.
 I index the project and experience elements in an object to organize their elements and extract their attached data properties, then attach event listeners that show and hide the already-instantiated annotations when requested.
 Normally, I'd reach for class-based addition and subtraction for a highlighting feature like this, but since Rough Notation draws the SVGs with JavaScript, they don't have that kind of option available.
 It was still lovely and easy enough, even then, and it's very snappy.

+Overall, I found the project extremely fun and satisfying, allowing me to create a site that I've been really proud of.